 - Scheduling request.

+Simultaneous transmission of PUCCH and PUSCH associated with different priorities on cells of different bands is supported, where UCI multiplexing in PUCCH associated with the same priority in combination of UCI multiplexing in a PUSCH associated with a different priority is supported.

 For operation with shared spectrum channel access, multiplexing of CG-UCI and PUCCH carrying HARQ-ACK feedback can be configured by the gNB.
 If not configured, when PUCCH overlaps with PUSCH scheduled by a configured grant within a PUCCH group and PUCCH carries HARQ ACK feedback, PUSCH scheduled by configured grant is skipped.

 QPSK and π/2 BPSK modulation can be used for long PUCCH with more than 2 bits of information, QPSK is used for short PUCCH with more than 2 bits of information and BPSK and QPSK modulation can be used for long PUCCH with up to 2 information bits.